software-students-spring2025/1-specification-exercise-jsjs/README.md

 * Samir Hussain - [Link to Profile](https://github.com/Samir2324)
 * Shaurya Srivastava - [Link to Profile](https://github.com/shauryasr04)

+## Ideation

+* We want to create a marketplace to trade "stocks" based on the performance of runners.
+The problem with current betting sites is that most bets only last for the duration of a game/match.
+Those who want to make more long term bets and follow specific athletes can now do so with our platform.
+* Our target end users are those who are active participants in the the running community- especially the D3 running community.
+We want to target people who are passionate about running and follow both the collegiate and professional landscape closely.
+We feel that these type of people are most likely participate in our market and be the most active participants.

 ## Stakeholders

 * Stakeholder 1 (Nikhil):